 France deposited its instrument of ratification of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) with the OECD on 26 September 2018 and the first changes came into force on 1 January 2019.
 Key changes to France's double tax treaties under the MLI include the adoption of:

 - a definition of entities deriving their value principally from immovable property; and

-- a minimum holding period of 365 days for the dividends favourable tax regime (exemption or rate limitation).
+- a minimum holding period of 365 days for the favourable tax regime for dividends (exemption or rate limitation).

-The French government has implemented the recent Directive (EU) 2018/822 (DAC 6)30 on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements.
+The French government has transposed Directive (EU) 2018/822 (DAC 6)18 on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements.

-In this respect, potentially aggressive cross-border tax-planning arrangements within the meaning of DAC 6 have now to be reported to the French tax authorities.
-The competent French authority will communicate, by means of an automatic exchange, information to the competent authorities of all other Member States.
+As a result, potentially aggressive cross-border tax planning arrangements within the meaning of DAC 6 now have to be reported to the French tax authorities.
+The competent French authority will share information with the competent authorities of all other Member States by means of an automatic exchange.

 iii Cross-border considerations

-French law does not provide specific restrictions on ownership or on investment by a non-resident person in real estate assets located in France.
+French law does not impose specific restrictions on ownership of or investment by a non-resident person in real estate assets located in France.

 1 Laurent Modave and Bertrand Jouanneau are partners at Gide Loyrette Nouel AARPI.